Fearless Prose

 Picture

 No matter how many times you edit your work, you can't see it clearly.
-Critique partners and beta readers are valuable sources of feedback, but they rarely pick-up everything because those people can only provide feedback about skills they have learnt themselves or based on personal preferences.
+Critique partners and beta readers are valuable sources of feedback, but they rarely pick-up everything because they can only give feedback on things they've learnt.

 How can you benefit from an edit?